- 27 Jan 2025

 - Update system settings

-- Under each asset type for which you want to create Relationships
+- Under each asset type for which you want to create relationships

 - Edit <asset type> relationships

-All custom Relationships are listed on the Custom Relationships Management page.
+All custom relationships are listed on the Custom Relationships Management page.

 To access the Custom Relationships Management page:

-- Click in the top right corner of the platform to open System Settings.
+in the top right corner of the platform to open System Settings.

 - In the Categories/Subcategories pane of the System Settings page, expand Data, and select Custom Relationships Management.
 The Custom Relationships Management page opens.